don-tnowe/godot-wyvernshield/README.md

 # Wyvernshield

-A framework of a combat system.
-It aims to provide generic building blocks to allow games where the player (or their enemies!) can have their stats, or even combat behaviours, change dynamically.
+A framework for combat systems.
+It aims to provide generic building blocks to create games where the player (or their enemies!) can have their stats, or even combat behaviours, change dynamically.

 All you need: